aws-samples/aws-greengrass-mini-fulfillment/docs/INSTALL.md

 1. On each host make a `~/mini-fulfillment` directory
 1. Back on your development machine, execute the following steps.
     1. Clone this git repo into a directory `~/aws-greengrass-mini-fulfillment/`
-    > **Note**: All subsequent instructions assume the developer's local repository is in `~/aws-greengrass-mini-fulfillment/` if you chose another directory, remember to take that into account.
+    > **Note**: All subsequent instructions assume the developer's local copy of this repository is in `~/aws-greengrass-mini-fulfillment/` if you chose another directory, remember to take that into account throughout these instructions.
     1. **Per host** [create](http://docs.aws.amazon.com/iot/latest/developerguide/thing-registry.html)
     the three Greengrass Core things and attach [certificates](http://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html)